samkazmi110/AutomationFrameWork/README.md

 * 1. Checkout as guest popup appears sometime
 * 2. Login page appears sometimes
+  3. Removed "chrome is controlled by automation software banner" which will cause less captcha verificaiton

 ## Unhandled Exception
 * 1 capcha verification if appear. verify manually and re-run case